ibm-cloud-docs/netezza/start/provisioning.md

 1. Go to **Resource list**.
    After the provisioning process is finished, the instance status is `Active`.

+Now, you can get the username and password that are necessary to log in to your instance.

 ## Generating credentials
 {: #viewing_credentials}